browserengineering/book/book/scripts.md

 ```

 Now our character count code can prevent the user from submitting a
-form!
-It can use a global variable to track whether or not submission
+form: it can use a global variable to track whether or not submission
-is allowed, and then when submission is attempted it can cancel that
+is allowed, and then when submission is attempted it can check that
-action if submission shouldn't be allowed.
+variable and cancel that submission if necessary:

 ``` {.javascript}
 allow_submit = true;